Jan 30 - Mar 6, 2025

 Mizan Alkebulan-Abakah is the Co-Creator of Spearitwurx, an organization that inspires Intergenerational Wellness and Racial Healing through cultural arts, community events, strategic consulting and transformative educational experiences.
 Mizan is also a certified Healing Centered Engagement Trainer with Flourish Agenda and has a master’s degree in public health.

+Mizan is a published author and has been a featured lecturer, keynote speaker, and workshop presenter at Universities and Conferences throughout the nation.
 She is an experiential artist and lead curator of the Experience Sankofa Project Living Museum.
 As Certified Therapeutic Yoga instructor, Mizan incorporates creative expression and dynamic mindfulness into her work for social transformation.

 Sizwe Andrews-Abakah is an Educator, Radical Healer and Mentor and has worked throughout the Bay Area.
 He has supported African American Wellness through the National Campaign for Black Male Achievement, Oakland Freedom School, Flourish Agenda's Camp Akili, Oakland Unified School District's Manhood Development Program, and Determination Black Men's Group at United Roots to name a few.

 As Co-Founder and Director of Cultural Engagement at Spearitwurx, he approaches the work with passion and insight.
 Sizwe believes that connectedness is our currency and building authentic intimacy is key in our relationships.
-The practice of being vulnerable with each other can helps us get to a place of transformation and liberation.
+The practice of being vulnerable with each other can help us get to a place of transformation and liberation.

 Recommended Resources to Accompany the Course